These Are the 25 Best Four-Star Hotels in NYC

 Photo by Riccardo Sala/© Riccardo Sala

 The 338 guest rooms are modish and sophisticated, with fluted wood panels that curve from the headboard up to the ceiling, orange tiles in the bathroom, and hooded microfiber twill robes.
-But the star of the show at any Standard property are its public spaces: Here, that means a great American steakhouse, a German-tinged beer garden with games, a taco joint, a lobby cocktail lounge, and a rooftop pool and nightclub that has been a reliable celebrity-sighting hot spot since it opened.—Nicholas DeRenzo
+But the star of the show at any Standard property is its public spaces: Here, that means a great American steakhouse, a German-tinged beer garden with games, a lounge in the lobby, and a rooftop nightclub with a pool that has been a reliable celebrity-sighting hot spot since it opened.—ND

 Virgin Hotels New York